 Research Team: Paul Gill, Ph.D.
 (University College London), Bettina Rottweiler, Ph.D.
 (University College London), and Isabelle van der Vegt, Ph.D.
 (Utrecht University)

-This project examines the prevalence of conspiracy theories within the United States, their connection to violent extremism, and how they evolve over the course of a presidential election cycle.
+This project examines the prevalence of conspiracy theories within the United States, their connection to violent extremism, and how they evolve over time.
 It will also explore the linguistic strategies used to normalize conspiracy theories on social media.

 Non-Terrorism Charges for Terrorism Investigations